 One of the most critical career transitions for engineers and technical professionals is the move from individual contributor to manager and leader.
 Whether that is in a formal management role or as a project leader, strong interpersonal and leadership skills can determine future opportunities.

 Notre Dame’s Mendoza College of Business presents a professional development opportunity for technical professionals who are either preparing for this transition or have already begun to move into a leadership role.
-On March 31-April 2 and October 20-22, 2020, Engineering Leadership – Becoming a More Effective Leader will be presented at the Stayer Center for Executive Education on the Notre Dame campus.
+On September 30-October 2, 2020 and October 20-22, 2020, Engineering Leadership – Becoming a More Effective Leader will be presented at the Stayer Center for Executive Education on the Notre Dame campus.

 Notre Dame’s Engineering Leadership program is designed to provide participants with a proven way to become effective leaders and managers – and to remain strong and productive performers.
 During the program they will: